BUPT/clubber.ml/docs/_pages/about.md

 toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
 ---

-# AI ML Club
+# Artificial Intelligence & Machine Learning Club

-Welcome to the AI ML Club, we are a group of students have a paper studying seminar at 7-9pm every sunday!
+Welcome to the Artificial Intelligence & Machine Learning Club, we are a group of researchers have a paper studying seminar at 7-9pm every sunday!

 ## JOIN US 💖